timholy/SnoopCompile.jl/docs/src/tutorials/invalidations.md

 Each tree stems from a single *cause* described in the top line.
 For this tree, the cause was adding the new method `score(::Char)` in `BlackjackFacecards`.

+!!! note
+    A tree with no cause indicates that the cause occurred before you turned on snooping.

 Each *cause* is associated with one or more *victims* of invalidation, a list here named `mt_backedges`.
 Let's extract the final (and in this case, only) victim:

 ```@repl tutorial-invalidations